RetroPie/RetroPie-Docs/docs/MSX.md

 In the above example we change the default to the MSX TurboR, which was the last MSX machine produced.
 Other options could be ``msx1``, ``msx2`` or ``msx2plus``.
 There are many MSX machines that can potentially be emulated, for a list look in the directory ``/opt/retropie/emulators/openmsx/share/machines``.
 If for instance you wanted to emulate a Spectravideo SVI-728 you will find in that directory a file ``Spectravideo_SVI-728.xml``, simply use the name of the file, excluding the .xml extension as the machine name.

+Machine type msx1, msx2, msx2plus and turbor are simply links to certain MSX machines as follows;
+- msx1 = European Toshiba HX10
+- msx2 = European Philips NMS 8250
+- msx2plus = Japanese Panasonic FS-A1WSX
+- turbor = Japanese Panasonic FS-A1GT

+The machine type selected will obviously have certain effects.
+For instance the FS-A1GT does not support cassettes, and so you cannot play cassette games on it.
+Also starting some games (mainly Konami) on a Japanese machine may result in the in-game dialogue being in Japanese, while if you start the same game on a European machine the in-game dialogue may be in English.

 Note: If you do not have the ROMs for the default machine type requested in the correct location, openMSX will still start, but with the c-bios ROMs.

 ### Exiting the emulator